hashcloak/schnorr_curve25519_mcu/README.md

 Test code is based on: [repo](https://github.com/agl/curve25519-donna/blob/master/test-curve25519.c)

+## Development Sources

+### Curve25519

+The curve25519 implementation comes from [curve25519-donna](https://github.com/skeeto/enchive/blob/master/src/curve25519-donna.c) (Adam Langley), who in turn based their code on Dan Bernstein's original implementation of curve25519.

+### Randomness

-Additionally for testing purposes, randomness is generated.
+For testing purposes, randomness is generated.
 This is not suitable for cryptography purposes and only for testing.
 This code comes from https://forums.raspberrypi.com//viewtopic.php?f=145&t=302960.

+### SHA256

+The SHA256 hashing functionality is extracted from [mbed TLS](https://github.com/wolfeidau/mbedtls/tree/master).

 ## Preparation